Roy Kettle

 Leroy Richard Arthur "Roy" Kettle OBE (born 1949) is a retired United Kingdom civil servant who, among many other achievements, was one of the principal architects of the Disability Discrimination Act 1995.

-Science fiction fans know Kettle as a prolific co-author with John Brosnan, publishing under the names Harry Adam Knight and Simon Ian Childer.
 With Greg Pickersgill, he was a leading light of "Ratfandom" in London in the 1970s.
-He produced two science fiction fanzines, Fouler (with Pickersgill) and True Rat, both noted for their acid humour; and participated in the oneshot fanzine An Egregious Guide To The Conventions with Pickersgill.
+He produced two science fiction fanzines, Fouler (with Pickersgill) and True Rat, both noted for their acid humour.
+He also participated in the oneshot fanzine An Egregious Guide To The Conventions with Pickersgill.

+Kettle has authored and co-authored a number of books in the science fiction, horror, and humour genres.

 He married Kathleen in 1985, with whom he has two children, Jennifer and Nathan, and lives in Hitchin, Hertfordshire.